Table of Contents

 3. Make Sure You Have Good Credit

 This is usually the time in your life when you need to start building up good credit.
 Once you’re on your own, you’re going to need it.
-If you’re taking a huge step and intend to purchase a home for the first time, you’re going to want to make sure that you have an excellent credit score before you try and get a loan from a lender.
+If you’re taking a huge step and intend to purchase a home for the first time, you’re going to want to make sure that you have an excellent credit score before you try to get a loan from a lender.

 4. Figure Out Your Apartment Budget